-I created this template to help you craft effective social media posts to announce your next conference presentation.
+I designed this template to help you craft effective social media posts to announce your conference presentation.

 Jennifer van Alstyne is a Peruvian-American poet and public relations consultant.
 She founded The Academic Designer, LLC to help academics, researchers, and writers control their online presence and share their work with the world.